Home » Symptoms » Cat Symptoms A-Z » Muscle Tremors (Tremor)

 Muscle tremors in cats can be caused by a variety of factors.
 The underlying causes can range from simple temporary problems to serious health conditions.
 The causes are often multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. and can have both neurological and non-neurological origins.

 One of the most common neurological causes of muscle tremors is a disorder of the central or peripheralPeripheral refers to areas located outside the central part of a system or body.
 In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. nervous system.
-Conditions such as epilepsy, poisoning, or inflammatory diseases of the brain can cause tremors.
+Diseases such as epilepsy, poisoning, or inflammatory brain diseases can cause tremor.
 Genetic predispositions can also play a role, especially in certain breeds.

-Hormonal imbalances, such as those that occur with hyperthyroidism, can also cause muscle tremors.
+Hormonal imbalances, such as those occurring with an overactive thyroid, can also cause muscle tremors.
 MetabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders that affect the cat’s electrolyte balanceThe electrolyte balance refers to the balance of electrolytes in the body, which is essential for many physiological processes.
-Disturbances in the electrolyte balance can lead to serious health problems., as well as kidney or liver diseases that lead to a build-up of toxins, are other possible causes.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. diseases that affect the cat’s electrolyte balanceThe electrolyte balance refers to the balance of electrolytes in the body, which is essential for many physiological processes.
+Disturbances in the electrolyte balance can lead to serious health problems., as well as kidney or liver diseases leading to an accumulation of toxins, are further possible causes.

-Non-neurological causes can be of muscular origin, such as muscle weakness or overexertion.
+Non-neurological causes can be muscular in origin, for example, due to Muscle weakness or overexertion.
 Pain, anxiety, or stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. can also triggerA trigger is a stimulus that elicits a specific reaction or state.
-In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. tremors, as the sympathetic nervous systemThe sympathetic nervous system is part of the autonomic nervous system, which regulates unconscious bodily functions.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. tremor, as the sympathetic nervous systemThe sympathetic nervous system is part of the autonomic nervous system, which regulates unconscious bodily functions.
 It triggers the "fight-or-flight" response and affects heart rate, blood pressure, and energy supply in dogs and cats. is activated.
 Finally, external factors such as cold or a reaction to medication can play a role.

 Typical accompanying symptoms